yochannah/carpentries.org/pages/inst-dev.md

 For more about committee roles, see the [Handbook](https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html#discussion-session-coordinators).
 We also organise information about our work though this [GitHub repo](https://github.com/carpentries/mentoring).

 **_Our Leadership:_**
 There are two co-Chairs.
-Toby Hodges is one of the current co-Chairs.
-The other co-Chair position is vacant.
+Annajiat Alim Rasel is one of the current co-Chairs.
+The other co-Chair is Maria Prokofieva.
 In addition, a Carpentries staff member is part of the committee as a staff liaison.

 **_Contacting the Committee:_**